duplys/youve-been-hacked/docs/url-jumping.md

 Specifically, the information about the visited URLs for each user can be stored temporarily in the web application (or persistently in a database).

 ## Demo
+Homework for the curious: explore the beta app.